googlefonts/googlefonts.github.io/gf-guide/axis-registry.md

 -   **1.2 A registered axis matches the function and name but not the range values of the incoming axis** ⇒ Additional range values could be added (see 2.)

--   **1.3 A registered axis matches the function and name but not the type of values or fallbacks of the incoming axis** ⇒ Register a new axis (see 3.).
+-   **1.3 A registered axis matches the function and name but not the type of values or fallbacks of the incoming axis** ⇒ Register a new axis (See Axis Requirements below.)
 <br><br>
 However, this option is strongly discouraged and should be the last case scenario.
 A good example could be the *Casual* axis.
 Although its name, description, and range could fit in many other cases, it was originally registered with fallbacks called *Linear* and *Casual*, which the API will use to generate those static fonts for every font using the axis, even if does not make sense for those projects.
 Here lies the importance of point 3.1.4.
 <br>
 > Note: Casual is among the first axes included in the registry when the support of the custom axis was being implemented.
 This document would be the right place to offer apologies for the first axes registered in ways we know now they bring this type of inconvenience.

--   **1.4 The incoming axis doesn't match any currently registered axes** ⇒ Register the new axis (see 3.).
+-   **1.4 The incoming axis doesn't match any currently registered axes** ⇒ Register the new axis (See Axis Requirements below.)

 ### 2. Modify the current axis registry to cover the needs of the incoming font.